josejesusgarciajr/Travel-App/README.md

 Whether you're a hiker, trekking, or cardio, spending time walking through nature is relaxing.
 With our application, one can simply the greatest hiking experience.
 One can look for a good rating on a landmark and enjoy their afternoon trip.

 ## Group members
-  - Nikita
+  - Nikita Aggarwal
-  - gabriel alvarado
+  - Gabriela Alvarado
   - Brandon Arevalo
+  - Jose Gracia
   - Justine West
-  - Jose Gracia

 11/17/19 </br>
 There are now 2 fragments - TitleFragment & MapFragment </br>